-Section A: Tie games will be decided by National Federation of State High School Association's 10-Yard Line Overtime Procedure.

-1. For 5th grade games, only one KC overtime will be played.
+- Section A: Tie games will be decided by National Federation of State High School Association's 10-Yard Line Overtime Procedure. - 1.
+For 5th grade games, only one KC overtime will be played.
 Teams can be tied at the end of the KC overtime.

-Section B: Division Ties will be decided in the following manner:
+Section B: Division or Conference Ties will be decided in the following manner:

-1. Division records.

-- 2. Head-to-Head winner. - a.
+- 1. Division records; Conference record if no Division within the Conference. - 2.
+Head-to-Head winner. - a.
 Head-to-Head to determine playoff seedings.
 When determining playoff seedings, if four teams have the same division record, then head-to-head to amongst the four teams will be applied. - b.
-If the four teams have the same head-to-head records amongst the four teams, then Overall Record of A or B games respectively (does not include any crossover games with A or B teams), and finally a random draw of names from a hat will determine the playoff seeding. - 3.
-Overall Record of A or B games respectively (does not include any crossover games with A or B teams).
-If there is a tie after Division Record and Head-to-Head tie breakers, then Overall Record will be applied.
+If the four teams have the same head-to-head records amongst the four teams, then Conference Record of A or B games respectively (does not include any crossover games with A or B teams), and finally a random draw of names from a hat will determine the playoff seeding.
+Equalizing the Conference Records accordingly (eg. 4-1 vs. 3-1 records are equal since the 3-1 team could win the 5th game; 4-1 vs. 2-2 are not equal since the 2-2 team could win the 5th game and at best be 3-2.). - 3.
+Conference Record of A or B games respectively (does not include any crossover games with A or B teams).
+If there is a tie after Division Record and Head-to-Head tie breakers, then Conference Record will be applied.
+Equalizing the Conference Records accordingly (eg. 4-1 vs. 3-1 records are equal since the 3-1 team could win the 5th game; 4-1 vs. 2-2 are not equal since the 2-2 team could win the 5th game and at best be 3-2.).
 Once a tie is broken then reverse the order of the tie breakers. - 4.
 For playoffs, the National Federation of State High School Association's 10-Yard Line Overtime Procedure (Kansas City Overtime) will apply. - a.
 KC Overtime will only be played if there is one or two teams that has to play-into the playoffs.
 If all three teams are already in the playoffs, then seeding will be determined by "blind draw" for seeding purposes. - b.
 For all KC Overtime games, we will limit the total time to three complete rounds of play (A vs B; Loser vs C, and the two teams that have not played will then play = 1 round).
 At the end of the third round, if all three teams are still tied, then we will do a "blind draw" to determine the winner.
 KC Overtime games will likely be played on a school night and it is not our intention to play games late into the night. - i.
-The League will make every effort to play the KC playoff games with lights.
+The League will make every effort to play the KC playoff games with lights. - ii.

-ii.
 If the League is not able to secure a field with lights, then the total time will be limited to three complete rounds of play or approximately 1.5 hours, whichever occurs first.